U.S. State Dept will implement travel ban in 'orderly fashion' -spokeswoman

-TOKYO, June 27 Western Digital Corp said it and private equity firm KKR & Co LP had resubmitted a bid for Toshiba Corp's prized flash memory chip unit.

-WASHINGTON, June 26 The State Department will implement President Donald Trump's travel ban "in an orderly fashion" consistent with the Supreme Court's order, the agency's spokeswoman said on Monday.
+WASHINGTON, June 26 (Reuters) - The State Department will implement President Donald Trump's travel ban "in an orderly fashion" consistent with the Supreme Court's order, the agency's spokeswoman said on Monday.

 "We will keep those traveling to the United States and partners in the travel industry informed as we implement the order in a professional, organized, and timely way," State Department spokeswoman Heather Nauert said in a statement on Monday.